A Guide to Kenya Ruchu Microlot Coffee

 The price of Kenyan coffee is often higher due to several factors.
 The meticulous hand-picking of only ripe cherries, the resource-intensive washed process, and a government-run auction system that rewards quality with higher prices all contribute to its cost.
 The high global demand for its unique flavour profile also plays a part.
 The quality and exceptional taste make it a worthwhile investment for coffee lovers.

 While both are top African coffee producers, they have distinct flavour profiles.
-Kenyan coffees are known for their bold, bright, savoury-sweet character, often with a prominent blackcurrant or tomato-like acidity and a fuller body.
-Ethiopian coffees, the birthplace of coffee, tend to be more delicate, floral, and citrusy, with a lighter, more tea-like body.
+Kenyan coffees are known for their bold, bright, savoury-sweet character, often with a prominent blackcurrant or berry-like acidity and a fuller body.
+Ethiopian coffees tend to be more delicate, floral, and citrusy, with a lighter, more tea-like body.
+See the comparison table above for a full breakdown.

 The best way to brew Kenyan coffee is using methods that highlight its bright acidity and complex aromas.
 Pour-over methods like the V60 or Chemex are ideal as they produce a clean, clear cup that lets the coffee's natural flavours shine.
 The AeroPress is also a great option.
 For those who prefer a richer brew, a French press can work well, offering a fuller body while still capturing the classic Kenyan taste.